jbassuquo4/Journal-App/README.md

 ## Deployment

 <img src="https://github.com/jbassuquo4/Journal-App/blob/master/icons/love.png" align="right" height="125" width="125" >
-If it's not too much trouble empower installation from "unknow source" in your settings to introduce the apk file. <br> It would be ideal if you change the minimum SDK version in the gradle file to support the lower android variants. <br>
+If it's not too much trouble empower installation from "unknow source" in your settings to introduce the APK file. <br> It would be ideal if you change the minimum SDK version in the gradle file to support the lower android variants. <br>
 <br>